deepbrook/argocd-cmp-cuelang/README.md

           string: "cmd"
 ```

-By default, the CMP assumes that there is only a single cue package in the source's path.
-Additionally, the
-default CUE workflow invoked is `build`.
-These values can be modified using the following parameters:
+The default CUE workflow invoked is `build`.
+This can be modified using the following parameter:

 ```yaml
 spec: